JayJarosz/Guides/Manveers_Thundroid/thundroid_07_tor.md

 ## Uninstalling Tor
 If you change your mind about running Tor, here's how you can remove it from Thundroid.

-* To remove just tor & tor-arm packages:
+* To remove just tor & tor-arm packages:<br/>
   `sudo apt-get remove tor tor-arm`

-* OR, to remove the tor & tor-arm packages AND any other dependant packages which are no longer needed:
+* OR, to remove the tor & tor-arm packages AND any other dependant packages which are no longer needed:<br/>
   `sudo apt-get remove --auto-remove tor tor-arm`

-* Remove the Tor repository from `apt` by removing torproject.org references from **sources.list**:
+* Remove the Tor repository from `apt` by removing torproject.org references from **sources.list**:<br/>
   `sudo nano /etc/apt/sources.list`

 Optional: Purging

-* To delete configuration and/or data files of tor & tor-arm:
+* To delete configuration and/or data files of tor & tor-arm:<br/>
   `sudo apt-get purge tor tor-arm`

-* Or, to delete configuration and/or data files of tor & tor-arm AND their dependencies:
+* Or, to delete configuration and/or data files of tor & tor-arm AND their dependencies:<br/>
   `sudo apt-get purge --auto-remove tor`